-Utilize this lightweight tennis racket to get up early in the morning, play all day, and relax.
+Utilize this lightweight tennis racket to get up early, play all day, and relax.
 The racket is specially made for players who feel strongly about and interested in their sport.
 One-piece molding technology is used in these high-quality tennis rackets to increase spin and acceleration.

 Additionally, this racket has an overgrip and an aluminum metal frame, which increase its durability and power.
-For those who prefer less expensive options, the racket is also a suggested option.
+The racket is also a suggested option for those who prefer less expensive options.

 This is for playing with friends, not for professional use.
 These rackets are made of aluminum, a delicate and light material.
 Unless you are looking for expensive rackets designed for professionals, these rackets are perfect.